Speed Golf Titanium Driver Product Review

 It’s Not Just Weight That Matters

-But there’s more to the Speed System than just light weight.
-That’s why they named it the Speed System.
+But there’s more to the Speed Driver than just light weight.
+That’s why they named it the Speed Driver.
 This driver is a breakthrough because they were able to bring all of the components into a total harmony that allows slower-swinging players to get some additional MPH of swing speed.

 To do that, they lab-tested and refined all of the club’s elements and made sure they were in perfect synch with one another.
 That includes the flex of the shaft, the loft of the club face, the weight of the head itself, the face angle, the shaft dynamics (things like the kick point, torque, etc.), and even the grip.
 These things were all fine-tuned to make sure that the average player would be able to swing the club much faster and produce more distance.